aduros/wasm4/site/docs/tutorials/snake/goal.md

 # Inspiration & Goals

 Snake is a simple game.
-You can implement it in pretty any language or engine.
+You can implement it in pretty much any language or engine.
 It also allows for real-time user interaction and is a challenging game in itself.

 ## Goals

-And the end of the tutorial, you will have a working version of snake.
+At the end of the tutorial, you will have a working version of the game Snake.
 You can expand on it and make your very own version along the way.

 During this tutorial you will learn how to ...